alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 Proving Optimality
 --------------------

 This scheme is very, very efficient.
+But, is it the best we can do?
-Is there an algorithm that does better than $$2$$ expected flips for any $$p$$?
+Is there an algorithm that does better than $$2$$ expected flips for general $$p$$?

-It turns out that no, $$2$$ expected flips is optimal, and more suprisingly the proof for this is pretty short.
+It turns out that no, $$2$$ expected flips is optimal.
+More surprisingly, the proof is not too bad.

 For a given $$p$$, any algorithm can be represented by a computation tree.
-That tree encodes whether the algorithm succeeds, fails, or continues based on the next bit and all previously generated bits.
+That tree encodes whether the algorithm succeeds, fails, or continues, based on the next bit and all previously generated bits.

 ![Computation trees](/public/biased-coin-imgs/3-4.png)